Heat maps are a great tool for visualizing complex statistical data.

 But it does let you see what’s really going on and change the way your site is built to reflect that.

 You can also see where your visitors are coming from, keep an eye on your pageview-to-click conversion rates, and much more.

 Instead of having to deduce what’s going on from numbers like bounce rate and time spent on page, or tracking goal conversions in GA, heat maps help you build up a more sophisticated picture from knowing which elements are clicked or ignored.

-We’ve seen how heat maps can be used to understand conversion behavior.
+We’ve seen how heat maps can be used to understand conversion behavior and optimize your sales funnel.

 Using a simple heat map lets you see if visitors are clicking on your conversion elements, and if not, what they’re clicking on instead.

 It’s almost always something unexpected.